aconfee/MEANTemplateV2/README.md

   - Encrypt your Heroku token with `travis encrypt -r aconfee/MEANTemplateV2 --org` (then paste in the token when prompted with 'Reading stdin.. press ctrl+D to finish')
   - Copy the encrypted token and add to 'api_key: secure:' in .travis.yml
   - Deploy to github.
 Travis should run everything and deploy to Heroku when finished.

+7. Set up MongoDB
+  - Add MongoDB to the heroku app with `sudo heroku addons:create mongolab`
+  - Get the URI with `sudo heroku config | grep MONGODB_URI`
+  - Add the URI to the production Heroku environment with `heroku config:set MONGOLAB_URI=<my uri>`
+  - For good measure, also add `heroku config:set NODE_ENV=production`
+  - Test this is working by deploying to Heroku and viewing the logs.